Baroque architecture: France

 King Louis XIII had sent the architect Jacques Lemercier to Rome between 1607 and 1614 to study the new style.
 On his return to France, he designed the Pavillon de l’Horloge of the Louvre Palace (beginning 1626), and, more importantly, the Sorbonne Chapel, the first church dome in Paris.
 It was designed in 1626, and construction began in 1635.
-The next important French Baroque project was a much larger dome for the church of Val-de-Grâce begun in 1645 by Lemercier and François Mansart, and finished in 1715.
+The next important French Baroque project was a much larger dome for the church of Val-de-Grâce begun in 1645 by Lemercier and François Mansart, and finished in 1667.
 A third Baroque dome was soon added for the Collège des Quatre-Nations (now the Institut de France).

 In 1661, following the death of Cardinal Mazarin, the young Louis XIV took direct charge of the government.
 The arts were put under the direction of his Controller-General of Finances, Jean-Baptiste Colbert.
 Charles Le Brun, director of the Royal Academy of Painting and Sculpture, was named Superintendent of Buildings of the King, in charge of all royal architectural projects.
 The Académie royale d'architecture was founded in 1671, with the mission of making Paris, not Rome, the artistic and architectural model for the world.

 The first architectural project of Louis XIV was a proposed reconstruction of the façade of the east wing of the Louvre Palace.
 Bernini, then Europe's most famous architect, was summoned to Paris to submit a design.
 Beginning in 1664, Bernini proposed several Baroque variants, but in the end the King selected a design by a French architect, Claude Perrault, in a more classical variant of Baroque.
 This gradually became the Louis XIV style.
 Louis was soon engaged in an even larger project, the construction of the new Palace of Versailles.
 The architects chosen were Louis Le Vau and Jules Hardouin-Mansart, and the façades of the new palace were constructed around the earlier Marble Court between 1668 and 1678.
 The Baroque grandeur of Versailles, particularly the façade facing the garden and the Hall of Mirrors by Jules Hardouin-Mansart, became models for other palaces across Europe.

+Netherlands

+Royal Palace of Amsterdam: Jacob van Campen, 1646.

+Het Loo Palace: Daniel Marot, 1686.